abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 Don't list your advantages on paper and assume you can hire just anyone to use them.
-Talmadge cites the same weaknesses in the South Vietnamese army: training focused more on political indoctrination than their weapons meant that units couldn't 'combine arms' (i.e. coordinate, more on that below), and often were unfamiliar with the precise capabilities of their weapons.
+Talmadge cites the same weaknesses in the South Vietnamese army: training focused more on political indoctrination than their weapons meant that units couldn't 'combine arms' (i.e. coordinate, more on that below).
+The south was generally worse than the north at basic weapon competencies.

 Big companies have this same training gap -- you spend your whole first week on 'training' that was put together by HR, is mostly political indoctrination, and had nothing to do with your real job.
 All these armies had 'HR' functions, in the form of political operatives embedded in combat units with unclear authority and chain of command.